 (defined as in Section \ref{sec:old}) is related to the quantum group $U_q(\dot{\fg})$.
 Theorem \ref{thm:main} deals with the case $\fg = \dot{\fgl}_n$ and $V = \BC^n(z)$.
-If something along these lines is true in affine types other than $A$, we venture to speculate that the algebra \eqref{eqn:mo} might be related to the extended Yangians of \cite{W}, appropriately $q$--deformed and doubled.
-Such a realization of quantum affinizations is to be expected from the work \cite{MO}, \cite{OS}, who have realized Yangians and their $q$--deformations inside endomorphism rings of tensor products of certain geometrically defined representations of $\fg$. \\
+If something along these lines is true in affine types other than $A$, we venture to speculate that the algebra \eqref{eqn:mo} might be related to the extended Yangians of \cite{W}, appropriately $q$--deformed and doubled. \\

 The structure of the present paper is the following: \\

 \begin{itemize} [leftmargin=*]

 \item In Section \ref{sec:old}, we construct a \textbf{shuffle algebra} $\CA^+$ starting from a vector space $V$ and a unitary $R$--matrix $\in \End(V^{\otimes 2})$ (see also \cite{Mu}).
 By adding certain elements, we construct the \textbf{extended} shuffle algebra $\tCA^+$, which admits a coproduct.
 From two such extended shuffle algebras, we construct their Drinfeld \textbf{double} $\CA$. \\